 According to the Autism Society, people with Autism Spectrum Disorder (ASD) account for about one percent of the world population.
-The National Autism Association states that in the United States, one in 68 children are born with ASD, and this diagnosis occurs four times more in boys than in girls.
+The National Autism Association states that in the United States, one in 68 children is born with ASD, and this diagnosis occurs four times more in boys than in girls.

-There are many reasons the Montessori environment can be a beneficial environment for children on the spectrum.
-These include social interactions and life skills as well as the individualized curriculum.
 Social interactions can help these children build relationships and help them learn appropriate behaviors.
 Life skills provide children with proficiencies to succeed in their daily lives by providing independence through materials.
-The individualized curriculum focuses on the level where the child is and how they will get to the next level within their abilities.

 Will Montessori work for your child on the autism spectrum?